NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Analysis_Template.md

 [![Exploration Case Filters](images/Exploration-Cases-Filter_v2.png)](images/Exploration-Cases-Filter_v2.png "Click to see the full image.")

 Below is how a list of buttons/tabs/parameters should be presented.
-It owuld generally be described in this text here.
+It would generally be described in this text here.

 * __Item1:__ Information about the first item.
 * __Item2:__ Information about the second item.